 For us here at SunRaven, as we begin to plant the garden, we are especially mindful of our need to create a foundation of resilience.
 For this, we rely on the microscopic world of bacteria and fungi.
 And to do that, we take care of our soil to make it friendly to our subterranean friends.

 I have written previously about the enumerable organisms that reside on the surface of our body and within.
 We’re talking trillions.
 And most, despite what we are led to believe, are our friends and allies.
 Killing them is about the last thing we want to do.
 Sterilizing our world, as we have, with the widespread use of antibiotics, pesticides, chemicals and other toxins, has led to the pandemics we are facing now.
-It is time to look beneath the surface, and respond with a farmer’s understanding; the actions that cultivate healthy ecosystems in order to root out the disease.
+This is why it’s best to work with a company like https://www.pestcontrolexperts.com/local/minnesota/ that use natural pest control methods.

 And, I could go further.
-Many of the invaders (invasive pests and plants, as well as the aforementioned bacteria and fungi and! viruses for that matter,) are coming in, not to make matters worse, but to help, i.e. to clean out the mess and restore balance in the ecosystem.
+Many of the invaders (invasive pests and plants, as well as the aforementioned bacteria, so don’t neglect your pest infestation problem and contact Drake Lawn & Pest Control today for their pest control service, and termite treatment.) are coming in, not to make matters worse, but to help, i.e. to clean out the mess and restore balance in the ecosystem.
 As an example, when large tracks of land are burned to the ground, among the first signs of new life are the weeds.
 They seem to come out of nowhere and establish themselves all over.
 Years pass, and it may not look too pretty, but their activity is to regenerate the organic matter in the soil that makes it subsequently more habitable for other plant and animal life.
 Eventually, the meadows and forests, along with a myriad of other organisms, come back.
 Indeed, it’s all beautiful, all part of the cosmic parade.

 It is an entirely new perspective on life, isn’t it?
 Weeds are a harbinger of trouble beneath the surface, which is so vital and welcome that we should thank them.
 And, more so, they are actually part of the solution.